MetOffice/git-novice/learners/reference.md

 :   A git branch is a pointer to a commit.
 Branches are used to develop changes in parallel, isolated from each other.

+[centralised version control]{#cvc}
+:   In a centralised version control system such as Subversion a single server contains the main copy of a repository.
+Working on code requires internet access to the repository.

 [changeset]{#changeset}
 :   A group of changes to one or more files that are or will be added to a single [commit](#commit) in a [version control](#version-control)